How do the index and comparisons work?

 - Canasta nuevo IPC Gran Santiago, Chile's National Institute of Statistics

 Each of these groups is subdivided in further groups, each of them with a different weight inside the supergroup.
-Each of these subgroups is captured in our database by using a 'proxy' representative product.
+Each of these subgroups is captured in our database by using a 'proxy' representative product or service.

 What is the CoLI